JRCSTU/CO2MPAS-TA/doc/glossary.rst

         The family identifier code of the parent.

     ``regulation``
-        It indicates which regulation have been followed.
-For example, if the vehicle is HDV-derived van and followed 5.8.2 of Annex VIII to Regulation (EU) No 582/2011.
+        It indicates if WLTP test has been performed in accordance with point 5.1.2 of Annex VIII to Regulation (EU) No 582/2011.

     ``vehicle_family_id``
         The family identifier code shall consist of one unique string of